jump-dev/SCS.jl/README.md

 ```julia
 import Pkg; Pkg.add("SCS")
 ```

-In addition to installing the SCS.jl pacakge, this will also download and install the SCS binaries.
+In addition to installing the SCS.jl package, this will also download and install the SCS binaries.
 (You do not need to install SCS separately.)
-If you require a custom build of SCS, see the **Custom installation** instructions below.

 ## Usage